Kelvinskell/newsread/README.md

 # Brief Project Synopsis
-**NewsRead** is a python flask web application built using a microservices architecture and deployed in the cloud.
+**NewsRead** is a python flask web application deployed in the cloud.

 This Web Application allows you to get the latest news from different parts of the world - culled from different news sources - right on one Web Page.